gshlok/AchainI/README.md

 ## 🚀 Features

-- **AI-Powered Content Generation**: Leverages Google's Gemini AI to create high-quality text content and Puter.js for image generation
+- **AI-Powered Content Generation**: Leverages Google's Gemini AI for text generation and Puter.js for image generation
 - **Blockchain Verification**: Uses blockchain to create immutable proof of AI-generated content
 - **Decentralized Storage**: Stores content on IPFS via Filebase for censorship-resistant access
 - **Web3 Wallet Integration**: Connect your MetaMask or other Ethereum-compatible wallet
-- **Content Verification**: Verify both AI-generated text and images with blockchain proof
+- **Content Verification**: Verify both AI-generated text and images with original prompts and blockchain proof
+- **Image Download**: Download AI-generated images in PNG or JPG format
 - **User-Friendly Interface**: Built with React, TypeScript, and shadcn-ui for a modern experience

 ## 🛠️ Technology Stack